bgruening/galaxytools/text_processing/text_processing/readme.rst

 =====================================================

 The initial work was done by Assaf Gordon and Greg Hannon's lab ( http://hannonlab.cshl.edu ) in Cold Spring Harbor Laboratory ( http://www.cshl.edu ).
+In late 2013 maintainence and further development was taken over by Bjoern Gruening.
+Feel free to contribute any general purpose text manipulation tool to this repository.

 Tools: